Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We could see the windmills up ahead, and I knew that the high ridge where they lived was our destination!
 You can barely make out the windmill through the mist in the photo below.

-In about one kilometer after leaving Morquintián, come to a T-intersection and turn right onto another paved secondary road.
-It is a steep climb on this road, shown in the photo below, for another 1/3 kilometer, before the Camino goes to the left on a dirt road, towards the mountain-top at Facho de Lourido.
+After about one kilometer after leaving Morquintián, come to a T-intersection and turn right onto another paved secondary road.
+It is a steep climb on this road, shown in the photo below, for another 1/3 kilometer, before the Camino goes to the left onto a dirt road, towards the mountain-top at Facho de Lourido.

 Climbing in Galicia is always towards the ridge line and the windmills, and today on the Camino from Finisterre to Muxía was no exception!
 It is about one kilometer of climbing to the top, on the dirt road, pictured below.